-Can you arrange 5 different digits (from 0 - 9) in the cross in the
+Can you arrange 5 different digits (from 0 - 9) in the cross in the way described?

 In a Magic Square all the rows, columns and diagonals add to the 'Magic Constant'.
 How would you change the magic constant of this square?